2022–23 Texas Tech Lady Raiders basketball team

-The 2022–23 Texas Tech Lady Raiders basketball team represent Texas Tech University in the 2022–23 NCAA Division I women's basketball season.
-The Lady Raiders are led by third-year head coach Krista Gerlich.
-They play their home games at United Supermarkets Arena and compete as members of the Big 12 Conference.
+The 2022–23 Texas Tech Lady Raiders basketball team represented Texas Tech University in the 2022–23 NCAA Division I women's basketball season.
+The Lady Raiders were led by third-year head coach Krista Gerlich.
+They played their home games at United Supermarkets Arena and competed as members of the Big 12 Conference.

 Previous season

 The Lady Raiders finished the season 11-19, 4-14 in Big 12 play to finish in eighth place.
 They lost to Oklahoma State in the Big 12 Tournament.
 They were not invited to the NCAA tournament or the WNIT.